stolostron/multicluster-global-hub/doc/byo.md

     --from-file=client.key=<Client-key-for-kafka-server>
 ```
 Please note that:
-- three topics `spec` `status` and `event` are needed.
+- Three topics `spec` `status` and `event` are needed.
 If your Kafka is configured to allow creating topics automatically, you can skip this step.
 Otherwise, you need to create the topics manually.
-And ensure that the above kafka user has the permission to read data from the topics and write data to the topics.
+And ensure that the above Kafka user has the permission to read data from the topics and write data to the topics.
-- kakfa 3.3 or later is tested.
+- Kafka 3.3 or later is tested.
+- Suggest to have persistent volume for your Kafka.

 ## Bring your own Postgres